-Test fisheries to assess run strength and timing of pink and chum salmon and to generate revenue for fisheries management will again occur in 2020.
+Test fisheries to assess run strength and timing of pink and chum salmon and to generate revenue for fisheries management will continue in 2021.
 The Point Gardner test fishery begins in late June and runs through the end of July.
 The Kingsmill Point test fishery begins the first week of July and runs through the end of July.
-Both of these test fisheries are useful in determining the run strength and timing of pink and chum salmon returning to Section 9-B and District 10.
-The Hawk

-Inlet test fishery begins the last week of June and runs through mid-July and is useful in determining the run strength and timing of pink salmon entering Districts 11 and 15.
+These test fisheries are useful in determining the run strength and timing of pink and chum salmon returning to Section 9-B and District 10.
+The Hawk Inlet test fishery begins the last week of June and runs through mid-July and is useful in determining the run strength and timing of pink salmon entering Districts 11 and 15.